 Connecticut sets penalties for schools with high exam 'opt-out' rates

 Ohanian Comment; The US Department of Education is issuing threats to states to do something about schools whose participation rate on annual tests falls below 95 percent.
-The Connecticut State Department of Education answers "Yes sir!" (sieg heil?) and issues plan for pulling funds from school districts in which more than 10% of students opt out of statewide exams for two consecutive years.
+The Connecticut State Department of Education answers "Yes sir!" (which is close to sounding like sieg heil) and issues plan for pulling funds from school districts in which more than 10% of students opt out of statewide exams for two consecutive years.
 This leaves it to individual schools to issue punishments to kids who opt out.
 Maybe they can start with putting them on bread and water for lunch.

 Reminder: The federal contribution to a state's education budget is never more than 13 percent.